stuntrally/stuntrally/Readme.txt

 We are looking for skilled and motivated people that can help improving the game or editor.

+Testers
+    If you are able to build from sources, you can test and report bugs or suggestions.

 Programmers
     If you know C++, OGRE or shaders, and could handle one (or some) of the project's [Issues], or want to do something better and know how to.

-Testers
-    If you are able to build from sources, you can test and report bugs or suggestions.
+Artists
+    Help exporting existing models from Blender to Ogre.
+    Editing meshes for game, uv unwrap, texturing etc.
+    If you can create/edit 3D models
+    (cars, trees, plants, rocks, objects etc),
+    textures for them or for terrain.
+    If you can record/edit sounds for the game.

 Translators
     If you want to help translating into